 Further, you shouldn’t expect your oncologist to bring up the topic of dietary supplements.
 Research published in the Journal of Clinical Oncology found that fewer than half of oncologists initiated discussions with patients about supplement use, largely because they felt they didn’t have enough information to answer patients’ questions on the subject.

-If you’re receiving cancer treatment, you should speak with a naturopathic provider or another health care provider who is knowledgeable about both natural supplements and cancer patients to be sure any you’re taking are going to be helpful and not harmful.
+If you’re receiving cancer treatment, you should speak with a clinical pharmacist or another health care provider who is knowledgeable about both natural supplements and cancer patients to be sure any you’re taking are going to be helpful and not harmful.
 It is essential for patients to always consult with their oncologists before taking any supplements, as some may interact with anti-cancer treatments like chemotherapy.
 This is highly recommended instead of just Googling the cancer diagnosis yourself.

-The following seven supplements, for example, may be harmful for cancer patients and should generally be avoided:
+The following six supplements, for example, may be harmful for cancer patients and should generally be avoided:

 - Acai berry: Its antioxidant properties may interfere with the effectiveness of some chemotherapy and radiation treatments